wp-plugins/ultimate-member/readme.txt

 == Screenshots ==

 1. Front-end User Profile (Edit mode)
+2. Forms
+3. Custom Field Manager
+4. Adding a New Field
+5. User Roles
+6. Adding a New Role
+7. Adding a New Directory
+8. Appearance and Customization Settings
+9. Plugin Dashboard
-2. Photo / File Upload Modal
+10. Photo / File Upload Modal
-3. Image Crop Feature
+11. Image Crop Feature
-4. Account Page
+12. Account Page
-5. Photo Modal
+13. Photo Modal
-6. User Profile (Cover photo turned off)
+14. User Profile (Cover photo turned off)
-7. Searchable Member Directory
+15. Searchable Member Directory
-8. Plugin Dashboard
-9. Plugin Settings Panel
+16. Plugin Settings Panel
-10. Forms
-11. Custom Field Manager
-12. Adding a New Field
-13. User Roles
-14. Adding a New Role
-15. Adding a New Directory
-16. Appearance and Customization Settings

 == Changelog ==

+= 1.0.33: January 30, 2015 =

+* New: Introducing profile menu / tab system (optional)
+* New: display user posts and comments in profile menu (optional)
+* New: added option to force hide adminbar on the frontend even for administrators
+* Tweak: added profile menu options to plugin settings panel
+* Tweak: added option to enable/disable profile menu and/or profile menu tabs
+* Tweak: added option to show or hide post and comment counts (when the tabs are active)
+* Tweak: account activation via e-mail redirects user to login page and displays a success message
+* Fixed: issue with conditional logic on profile fields has been resolved
+* Fixed: bug with searching members by gender
+* Fixed: admin nav menus conditional logic conflict with some themes
+* Fixed: bug with datepicker field on windows servers

 = 1.0.32: January 30, 2015 =